HeadMad/svelte-super/README.md

 - `let:open` Return a method makes visible one or more _SuperContent_ blocks whose IDs are passed as arguments.
 - `let:close` Return a method hides one or more _SuperContent_ blocks whose IDs are passed as arguments.
 - `let:toggle` Returns a method that hides or shows (depending on the current state) one or more _Supercontinent_ blocks whose IDs are passed as arguments.
-- `let:switch` Returns a method that makes visible one or more _Supercontinent_ blocks whose IDs are passed as arguments.
+- `let:select` Returns a method that makes visible one or more _Supercontinent_ blocks whose IDs are passed as arguments.
 And makes other blocks hidden.

 <br>